gary9204/StuckFactsheet/doc/source/test_manual/test_cases/case_sheet_topics_sync.rst

 --------
 1. In each window, click window **close icon** |window-close|.

-   a. *Data Loss Warning* appears for the last window of each
+   | *Data Loss Warning* appears for the last window of each
       sheet.
 Click **Discard button**.
-   #.
-Window disappears.
+   | Window disappears.
-   #.
-Application closes when last window closes.
+   | Application closes when last window closes.

 #.
 Check console for exceptions, GTK errors, and warning messages.
 There
    should be none.